Skip to content

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term care residents showing symptoms of depression.
-Many argue that this is a reliable measure of quality of life.
+This datapoint is a measure of the percentage of long-term residents exhibiting signs of depression.
+Some experts would argue this is a reliable measure of resident quality of care.

 Appropriate Vaccine Usage